FullEnrich vs. Clay Comparison

 Waterfall enrichment: Three different implementations

 FullEnrich handles the waterfall for you.
 Its sequence of 20+ vendors is pre-configured and optimized.
 You provide inputs, the waterfall runs, and you receive verified results.
 Simple, fast, and effective for contact data.
 But the waterfall covers only emails, phone numbers, and basic person/company attributes.
-You can't waterfall for technographics, intent signals, or custom research questions.
+You cannot waterfall for technographics, intent signals, or custom research questions.

 Clay gives you the building blocks.
 You choose the providers, set the sequence, define the conditional logic, and manage credit allocation across providers.
 This produces more tailored results (you can waterfall for any data point across any provider) but requires expertise to build and maintain.
 Clay's own University has dedicated courses on building effective waterfalls.
+Note that Sculptor, Clay's natural-language workflow builder, cannot yet modify existing tables or support all table types -- so the learning floor is higher than the marketing copy suggests.

 ZoomInfo includes waterfall enrichment across 25+ alternative data sources via GTM Studio at no additional cost.
 The difference: ZoomInfo's own proprietary dataset is the primary source.
 The waterfall supplements it with additional providers only where needed.